aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 --- abstract

-This document extends the OAuth 2.0 Authorization Framework {{RFC6749}} with a new grant type, the "Direct Interaction Grant", which can be used by applications that want to control the user experience of the process of obtaining authorization from the user.
+This document extends the OAuth 2.0 Authorization Framework {{RFC6749}} with new grant types to support multi-factor authentication as well as alternatives to password authentication.
+These can be used by applications that want to control the user experience of the process of obtaining authorization from the user.

-In many cases, this can provide an entirely browserless experience suited for native applications, delegating to the browser in unexpected or error conditions.
+In many cases, this can provide an entirely browserless experience suited for native applications, delegating to the browser in unexpected, high risk, or error conditions.

 While a fully-delegated approach using the Authorization Code Grant is generally preferred, this draft provides a mechanism for the client to directly interact with the user.
 This requires a high degree of trust between the authorization server and the client.
-It SHOULD only be considered when there are usability concerns with a browser-based approach, such as for native mobile or desktop applications.
+It should only be considered when there are usability concerns with a redirect-based approach, such as for native mobile or desktop applications.

 --- middle